Acutis language manual

 Acutis treats the _

-(underscore) name as a special case.
-Values bound to it
+(underscore) name specially.
+Values bound to it are

 and b